► New 2021 Rolls-Royce Ghost

-Our spy photographers caught it on a car trailer mixed in with a set of BMW cars, including an X5 and 8-series convertible.
+It's not the first time we've spied the new Ghost: our photographers caught it on a car trailer mixed in with a set of BMW cars, including an X5 and 8-series convertible, last year (see gallery).

-This could also be the car that would herald the start of RR’s all-electric future.
-Rolls-Royce CEO, Torsten Müller-Ötvos, has pointed to Rolls-Royce skipping straight to full electric (and therefore avoiding hybrids).
+The new Ghost could also be the car that heralds the start of RR’s electrified future.
+Rolls-Royce CEO, Torsten Müller-Ötvos, has suggested Rolls-Royce is likely to skip straight to full electric, avoiding stepping-stone hybrid tech.

 CAR magazine's guide to the best electric cars and EVs